Kanaries/pygwalker/docs/JUPYTER_EXTENSION_ROADMAP.md

 - Expose a small supported mount/unmount boundary around the existing PyGWalker React app.
 - Inject the extension's communication adapter without changing the anywidget adapter.
-- Mount the app in a JupyterLab main-area widget and resize it with the host shell.
+- Mount the app in a JupyterLab main-area widget or Notebook 7 native right panel and resize it with the host shell.
 - Keep the POC's single-session limitation explicit because current frontend stores are process-wide singletons.